Board Member Responsibilities & Expectations Guidelines

 The EBC deeply appreciates the contributions of its Board Members.
 Many directors give generously to support the mission of the organization, and the Board has developed the following recommended guidance for Board Member participation in four areas:

-Directors are expected to attend at least 50% of the scheduled Board of Directors meetings (four per year on average).
-Directors should also commit to attend several programs during the course of the year, particularly the Annual Meeting and EBEE Awards Dinner, and the Annual Board Retreat.
+Directors are expected to attend at least 50% of the scheduled Board of Directors meetings (five per year on average plus the Annual Board Retreat).
+Directors should also commit to attend several programs during the course of the year, particularly the Annual Meeting and EBEE Awards Dinner and the Annual Board Retreat.

 New member recruitment is important to the sustainability of the organization.
 Directors are expected to encourage attendance (bring a guest) at EBC programs and committee meetings, including from their own firm, and especially junior staff.